mrnetsun/A-Sanfrancisco-Film-Drupal-8/README.md

 * Drupal 8 Module
     * We using Drupal 8 to display Film data on the GoogleMap.
-	* Using jQuery Autocomplete to filter feature
+	* Using jQuery Autocomplete for filter feature
-	* Using Scollenless to load more item on paging
+	* Using Scrollenless to load more item on paging

 * Data Example
     * Using SoSQL Queries for search or Paging($select,$where,$group,$limit,$offset,$q... to [filter data](https://dev.socrata.com/docs/queries/)